kismetwireless/kismet-docs/devel/adding_tag_parsers.md

 1. Read the subtype byte.
 We store this instead of discarding it, in this parser.
 2. Zero the vector
 3. Iterate over the remaining tag data.
 It is important to check the stream length here!
 The data should match the length of the buffer.
-By checking the length, we *prevent* a false failrue when we hit the end of the buffer trying to read another record - but we *also* ensure that the entire buffer is read.
+By checking the length, we *prevent* a false failure when we hit the end of the buffer trying to read another record - but we *also* ensure that the entire buffer is read.

 ## Bitfields
 Many tags define bitfields.
 Generally, it's best to implement the bitfields so that the code using the API calls a function returning a boolean (or a shifted integer for multi-bit values); for instance from `dot11_ie_54_mobility`: